-It can still be a very lonely existence for a man struggling with his mental health.
+It can be a very lonely existence for a man struggling with his mental health.

-Despite greater awareness about men’s mental health, and high-profile attempts by charities to banish the stigmas for good, many are racked by the belief that men should be tough and fearless and are therefore reluctant to display any sign of perceived weakness.
-They choose to suffer in silence.
+Despite greater awareness about men’s mental health, and high-profile attempts by charities to banish the stigma for good, many men are racked by the belief that they should be tough and fearless.
+As a result, many are reluctant to display any signs that could be taken as a weakness, instead choosing to suffer in silence.

-And the numbers will be significant with more than a tenth of UK men living with one or more of the common mental health disorders.
+The numbers affected are significant, with more than a tenth of UK men living with one or more common mental health disorders.
 But how can you help men who show signs of depression?

-William was confused by the early warning signs just over nine years ago and initially suppressed them until the sadness and anxiety manifested in a more catastrophic way for him and his loved ones.
+William was confused by the early warning signs of depression just over nine years ago.
+He initially suppressed them, until the sadness and anxiety manifested in a more catastrophic way for him and his loved ones.

 He said: “I was so aggressive.
 Whereas before I would let things go, I was up for the fight.
 The slightest thing would make me angry.

-“The emotional side of me died and I was not showing any empathy.
+“The emotional side of me died and I wasn’t showing any empathy.
 Family values went out of the window.
 My three children are my world and yet I just upped and left them one weekend.
 I was completely self-absorbed.
 A different person.

 “I wasn’t sleeping and the less I slept, the worse I was.
 Yes, there were brief interludes where I felt brighter, but I was so down.
 I had never been like it before.”

-William said the issues bearing down on him could have been manageable, if deal with in isolation.
-However, there was a slow accumulative effect with the various pressures combining so he felt like he was drowning.
+William said the issues bearing down on him could have been manageable if they’d been dealt with in isolation.
+However, there was a slow, cumulative effect as the various pressures combined, so he felt like he was drowning.

-The responsibility of being the bread winner for the family, the general daily demands and logistics of young children, financial strains as he and his wife embarked on their long-held ambition to build their own home, parents suffering serious illness and a job in the emergency services, which is formidable by its very nature.
-Added to that were some unresolved troubles from childhood.
+Taking responsibility for being the breadwinner for the family, the demands and logistics of young children and financial strains as he and his wife embarked on their long-held ambition to build their own home, the pressure saw a dramatic change in personality for the perpetual joker.

 The 47-year-old cites his wife and family as making the biggest difference.
 They recognised the symptoms and possible signs of depression in their dad, remained patient and encouraged him to visit his GP.
-Following a test involving a number of questions to determine his state of mind, he was offered counselling and a course of anti-depressant drugs.
+Following a test involving several questions to determine his state of mind, he was offered counselling and a course of antidepressant drugs.

 William said: “There was a significant waiting list for the counselling on the NHS.
 If you are ready to talk, I would say make an appointment to go privately.
 If it doesn’t work for you, it doesn’t work for you.
 But you have lost nothing by trying and I am sure everyone can get something out of it.”

-The sessions served to give him positive coping mechanisms and the doctor is monitoring his prescription with a view to slowly decreasing the dose until he can stop altogether.
+The sessions served to give him positive coping mechanisms and his GP is monitoring his prescription with a view to slowly decreasing the dose until he can stop altogether.

-William said: “When I am stressed, I can feel the familiar sensations surface, but I am learning how to deal with that in a different way.
+William said: “When I’m stressed, I can feel the familiar sensations surface, but I am learning how to deal with that in a different way.
 I know I am not on my own and that it is OK to ask for help.”

 How can you help if you think someone close to you is suffering?

 Offer to listen.
-Listening to someone does not mean you have to say much back.
-Sometimes they may find it helpful to just talk to you about their problems and to know you are there.
+Listening to someone doesn’t mean you have to say much back.
+Sometimes they may find it helpful to just talk to you about their problems and to know that you’re there.

-Do not be afraid to ask them questions about how they are feeling and listen to their answers.
-If they are not feeling great, or are worried about their mental health, ask if you can do anything to help.
+Don’t be afraid to ask them questions about how they’re feeling and listen to their answers.
+If they’re not feeling great, or are worried about their mental health, ask if you can do anything to help.

-- Do not think they need help and things will get better on their own
+- Don’t think they need help or and things will get better on their own

-- Are so unwell they do not think treatment will work
+- Are so unwell they don’t think treatment will work

-- Are scared of what will happen to them if they tell their doctor how they feel
+- Fear what will happen to them if they tell their doctor how they feel

 - Are worried what other people might think